Here are links to some of the gear I recommend in my Camera Mechanics and Lightroom Classic Workshops:

 Adorama.com: Not only is this a fabulous online camera store, but they have a blog with training, too.
 If you’re like me and like videos, check out their Adorama TV.

 Dropbox: Need to send photos?
 Use Dropbox instead of email.
 Your friends will thank you!!!
 Also, great for online backup.
-And you can use it to sync your photos between your iPhone, iPad and laptop!
+And you can use it to sync your photos between your iPhone, iPad, and laptop!
 Highly recommended!

 CreativeLive: This site offers free online classes if you watch while they are broadcasting and recording live.
-Something always seems to interrupt me during the live broadcast (my dog, my husband, etc, etc…), but, luckily, you can buy the classes to rewatch at a later date.
+Something always seems to interrupt me during the live broadcast (my dog, my husband, etc etc…), but luckily, you can buy the classes to rewatch at a later date.
 The classes are great!

 Cricut: I love their products!
 If you are a crafty person, you’ll love how you can use your photos to create cards, gifts, etc!
-For my son’s wedding and then my daughter’s wedding, I made the gift bags for out-of-town guests.
+For my son’s wedding and then my daughter’s wedding, I made gift bags for out-of-town guests.
 In each case, I used a silhouette I had taken of their dogs, a French Bulldog for my son and a Black Lab mix for my daughter.
 The Cricut Explore Air machine cut them out with incredible detail, and I glued them onto the bags.
 This would also be the perfect gift for the crafty person in your life!

 Adobe Stock: This is the easiest stock site for uploading!
 I upload through the Publish Services panel in Lightroom Classic.
 This link leads to my portfolio there.
 It’s a great place to sell stock photography!

 KelbyOne: You can’t beat the training you get on this website!
-And, your subscription comes with discounts and a subscription to Photoshop User Magazine.
+And your subscription comes with discounts and a subscription to Photoshop User Magazine.
 This is, without a doubt, the best training deal on the internet!
 They release a new class every Thursday.

-MOO.com: The place to buy unique business cards, labels and postcards, just to name a few.
+MOO.com: The place to buy unique business cards, labels, and postcards, just to name a few.
 My business cards always start a conversation!

 SmugMug: Looking for somewhere to put your photos online?
 This is where you’ll find my portfolio.
 They’re a great company to work with!
 You can post and share your photos and also sell them!